monisha-jeg/visualization_forex/README.md

-# Visualization of Foreign Exchange Rates with respect to the US Dollar, from 2000 to 2019
+# Data Visualization - Foreign Exchange Rates

 #### This repository contains a graphical analysis on the [Foreign Exchange Dataset](https://drive.google.com/file/d/1XVWwQlcaozVjF6UnBUIIFdC67X-sMeee/view).
 This dataset contains the exchange rates for several countries with respect to the US Dollar, from 2000 to 2019.